 Pro Tip: The Wall Street to Queens Garden is another favorite loop but the Wall Street portion is always closed during winter.
 You’ll only be able to hike the Navajo to Queens Garden, or vise versa.

-If you’re up for a longer, more strenuous hike, then consider the Fairyland Loop.
+If you’re up for a longer and more strenuous hike then you may consider the Fairyland Loop.
 This is one of the largest loops in Bryce Canyon to hike!
-It takes you along the rim of the canyon, past some hoodoos, and down into the bottom of the canyon.
+It takes you down into the amphitheater, past some hoodoos, back out of the amphitheater, and around a portion of the rim.

 Usually you’d enter the trail from the North end of the park, however, this road is typically closed during winter.
 Instead, you can begin the loop from Sunrise point.